racheaqui/woocommerce-racheaqui/README.md

 * Removido scripts da opção "forçar erro" que foi removida da versão 2.0.1.
 * Adicionado novo logo no checkout.
 * Melhorada a descrição padrão no checkout.

-## License ##

-WooCommerce Rache Aqui! is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-WooCommerce Rache Aqui! is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of
-MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with WooCommerce Rache Aqui!.
-If not, see <http://www.gnu.org/licenses/>.